piotrekkr/blog-make-docker-compose/README.md

 > configuration.

-The above snippet from documentation accurately describes what `Compose` tool is for.
+The above snippet from documentation accurately describes what `Compose` tool is used for.
 Without it setting up a project with multiple services (containers) would be painful.
 I would need to manually run commands to build app images, create networks and volumes, run containers (with those networks and volumes), show logs, stop services, and many more.
 Also, I would need to do this in proper